Jeff-Russ/ror-guides/rails-database.md

 The `adapter:` value will change depending on what database tech you are working with.
 The `database:` value is the database name, which defaults to the app name followed by and underscore and the environment name.
 If you set up your mySQL database manually, you will likely create a user specifically for this app which you should then set to the value of `username:` rather than `root`.
 The `password:` should of course match the password you created for the user.

 `socket:` is important because it's the file that Rails uses while connecting.
-This should be set automagically but if for any reason it does not, here is where you set it.
+This should be set auto-magically but if for any reason it does not, here is where you set it.
 To test your connection to the database you can do this in terminal:

 	$ rake db:schema:dump